Chelsea F.C.–Liverpool F.C. rivalry: Fernando Torres signs for Chelsea (2010–12)

 Fernando Torres playing for Chelsea in 2013.
 Chelsea signed Torres directly from Liverpool in January 2011.

-After Rafael Benítez departed from Liverpool in June 2010, the club struggled greatly under new manager Roy Hodgson, which saw them nine out of their first twenty matches in the Premier League and sitting 12th in the table, and one of the players who struggled was elite Spanish striker Fernando Torres.
+After Rafael Benítez departed from Liverpool in June 2010, the club struggled greatly under new manager Roy Hodgson, which saw them win nine out of their first twenty matches in the Premier League and sitting 12th in the table, and one of the players who struggled was elite Spanish striker Fernando Torres.
 Despite Torres having a successful three and a half seasons at Liverpool, which saw him score 81 goals in nearly 150 appearances, he failed to win a single trophy at the club.
 Chelsea had previously expressed interest in signing Torres in 2008, but Torres responded by saying it would be "many years" before he left Liverpool.
 On 27 January 2011, Liverpool rejected a £40,000,000 bid from Chelsea for Torres, which was followed by Torres handing in a transfer request the next day, which was also rejected.
 Chelsea finally completed the signing of Torres on 31 January 2011, for £50,000,000, a then British transfer record and making Torres the sixth most expensive player in football history at the time, with the signing enraging Liverpool fans and boiling the blood in the rivalry even further.

 Ironically, Torres made his Chelsea debut against Liverpool at Stamford Bridge on 6 February, where was he was greeted with flags and signs held up by Liverpool fans labelling him as a "traitor".
 Liverpool would go on to beat Chelsea 1–0, with a 69th-minute goal from Raul Meireles putting Fernando Torres' Chelsea debut in vain.

 The next season's edition of the Premier League saw both Chelsea and Liverpool underperform, with both teams finishing outside of the top four, which in normal circumstances would have saw them both absent from Europe entirely next season, with Chelsea, who finished sixth, qualifying for the Champions League as the Champions League winners, which also put their fierce London rivals Tottenham Hotspur, who finished fourth, in the nightmare scenario of finishing in the top four and still not qualifying for the Champions League, who had to settle for Europa League football instead.
 Meanwhile, Liverpool, who finished 8th, qualified for the third qualifying round of the Europa League as the runners-up of the FA Cup.
 However, Liverpool still managed to do a Premier League double over Chelsea, defeating them both home and away, which included a 4–1 humiliation at Anfield in May 2012.